Culbin Sands, Forest and Findhorn Bay: Culbin Sands

 Nowadays the name "Culbin Sands" means a beach, but formerly the name meant a large area of loose dune sand desert which is now the Culbin Forest.
-In its heyday, the dune system was the largest in Britain.
+In its heyday, the dune system was the largest in Britain, and one of the largest in Europe.

 This long strip of pristine beach is owned by the RSPB, due to its excellent bird habitat, home to Eurasian oystercatchers, Eurasian curlews, common redshanks and other birds.
 It is made up of a curious mixture of sand and long grass, but gets muddier further westwards.
 Much natural driftwood ends up on the sands.
 Three sand spits enclose a large salt marsh known as 'The Gut'.
 The largest, known as 'The Bar', is the largest spit in Scotland.

 Towards Nairn, the beach is home to a wintering population of pale-bellied brant geese, one of only two in Scotland.
 The birds belong to the Svalbard population.

 In 1888 and 1889, the dunes hosted breeding pairs of Pallas's sandgrouse, the only time this has ever been recorded in Scotland.

 The sands had a reputation for shifting, engulfing homesteads.
 This was due to removal of marram from the dunes for thatching, as the roots helped to hold the soil together.
 The Forestry Commission (now Forestry and Land Scotland) sought to stabilise the dune in much a similar method by planting scrub, before giving the land over to forestry.

+Plantation forestry has led to the loss of over 95% of the dune system.
+The remaining dunes at Findhorn are nationally important for lichens, invertebrates and fungi.
+Over 70 species found on them are of high priority for conservation action.
+Many are included on the Scottish Biodiversity List, and some are found at only a handful of places in Scotland.
+These include the red-banded sand wasp (Ammophila sabulosa), the ling owlet moth (Scythris empetrella), the bend-bearing blunt-brow spider (Silometopus incurvatus), the felt lichen (Peltigera malacea), and the brittlestem fungus (Psathyrella flexispora).
+The Findhorn Hinterland Trust, a local community charity, owns and manages 50 ha. of land adjoining Findhorn Park Ecovillage.
+It is undertaking a project to remove encroaching whin bushes and restore the dynamic dune habitat.